fyrox-book/fyrox-book.github.io/src/scene/light_node.md

 ## Light types

-There are three main types of light sources: directional, point, and spot lights.
+There are three main types of light sources: directional, point, and spotlights.

 ### Directional light